ZelongZeng/starter-hugo-academic/content/publication/example/index.md

 url_code: ""
 ---
 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to get the publication metadata.
 {{% /callout %}}